 The potential for arson is real, due to the unit's location in central Albuquerque.
 Fortunately, this building is equipped with both fire detection and suppression systems.
-For more information on fire safety and prevention equipment within your building contact EHS.
 The unit is also located in close proximity to AFR Station 3.

 2.5.
 Other Hazards